solace-iot-team/solace-apim-reference-designs/README.md

 ### Use Cases

-Contain designs, sample specs, postman collections etc. to showcase a particular use case.
+Contain designs, sample specs, bootstrap cli example to showcase a particular use case.

 [See here for instructions common for all use cases.](./use-cases)